haydenliu/ml-book-d0693/content/pages/index.md

           You will explore typical machine learning tasks and essential techniques of working with data and working with models, in a practical and fun way.
-      - content: >-
+      - content: >
-          ### Performance Marketing
+          ### Building a Movie Recommendation Engine with Naive Bayes

-          Know your PPC from your CPA and CTR — a quick start guide to performance marketing channels, setups, budgeting and creative.
+          You will learn the fundamental concepts of classification, and Naive Bayes, a simple yet powerful algorithm.
+It will also demonstrate how to fine-tune a model, which is an important skill for every data science or machine learning practitioner to learn.
       - content: |-
           ### The Truth About Branding